uber/athenadriver/README.md

 `Region` and `OutputBucket` bucket still need to be explictly defined.

-The sample code below ensure `AWS_SDK_LOAD_CONFIG` is not set, then creates a athenadriver config with OutputBucket and Region values set.
+The sample code below ensures `AWS_SDK_LOAD_CONFIG` is not set, then creates a athenadriver config with OutputBucket and Region values set.

 ```go
 // To use AWS SDK Default Credentials